Teachable has been a popular course platform for a long time.

 Lack of built-in automation

-Teachable lacks automation features that allow you to set up triggers and actions within your courses.
-However, there are workarounds to this.
+Teachable lacks automation features that allow you to set up triggers and actions within your courses (unlike Kajabi or Circle).

 One option is to integrate with Zapier, which allows you to set up triggers and actions within your courses.